polius/meteornext-docs/docs/guides/deployments.md

 ### Actions

-On the top menu bar there are some actions to perform:
+On the top menu bar, there are some actions to perform:

 **PARAMETERS**